D&O Insurance Guide

 How Do Policies Differ?

 D and O insurance terms differ significantly.
 Some carriers agree to control the defense (taking the burden off of the company and broadening coverage), while others require the company to control the defense.
 Some policies contain particular exclusions such as “false advertising exclusions” which can severely limit or preclude coverage that is critical for companies like brands and manufacturers.
 For companies with investors/shareholders, many carriers contain a “majority shareholder exclusion” which precludes coverage for claims brought or maintained by shareholders with more than 5% ownership.
 These are just a few very simple examples, however there are too many to list.
 Entire books have been dedicated to the topic of analyzing D&O policies.
 While these exclusions are typically easy to identify and avoid, much of the exclusionary language is contained deep in the policy language itself, within the terms and definitions.
 This makes it very difficult for companies to understand what they are purchasing and nearly impossible to perform proper coverage comparisons.
-It also highlights the importance (and value) of partnering with an experienced broker.
+It also highlights the importance (and value) of partnering with an experienced insurance brokerage.

 - DO HOMEOWNERS POLICIES PROVIDE D&O INSURANCE?
 Simply put, no, they don’t.